-Mitch Heskel, Dean of Education Enterprise, will open the bids and read the following information from the Mandatory Bid Proposal Form: Name of Bidder; Bid Amount in Figures; and Broker's Commission (not to exceed 5%).
-In addition, he will indicate whether the bid includes the required bid security of \$10,000 by certified check, cashier's check or money order.
+Mitch Heskel, Dean of Education Enterprise, opened the bids and read the following information from the Mandatory Bid Proposal Form: Name of Bidder; Bid Amount in Figures; and Broker's Commission (not to exceed 5%).
+In addition, he indicated whether the bid includes the required bid security of \$10,000 by certified check, cashier's check or money order.
 The minimum bid price must be \$1,300,000.